 There is a considerable body of literature explaining statistical methods for observational studies but very little addressing the statistical analysis plan.
 A clear guide to general principles and the need for a plan is given in Design of Observational Studies (P.R.
 Rosenbaum, Springer Series in Statistics, 2010.
-Chapter18), which also gives useful advice on how to test complex hypotheses in a way that controls the chances of drawing incorrect conclusions.
+Chapter 18), which also gives useful advice on how to test complex hypotheses in a way that minimizes the chances of drawing incorrect conclusions.

 A particular concern in retrospective studies is that decisions about the analysis should be made blinded to any knowledge of the results.
 This should be a consideration in the study design, particularly when feasibility studies are to be performed to inform the design phase.
 Feasibility studies should be independent of the main study results.

 The study protocol will have specified the questions to be addressed in the study and will contain a generic description of the study type and the statistical techniques.
 However, the statistical analysis plan is likely to be the document in which the statistics to be calculated and tabular and graphical presentations are fully described.
 Since the decision criteria for the study are specified in terms of the observed values of these detailed statistics, it is worth formulating the statistical analysis plan at an early stage and, in particular, before any informal inspection of aspects of the data or results that might influence opinions regarding the study hypotheses.
 Ideally the statistical analysis plan will be developed as soon as the protocol is finalised.